common-workflow-language/cwltool/README.rst

 .. code:: bash

-  git clone https://github.com/common-workflow-language/cwltool.git # clone (copy) the cwltool git repository cd cwltool         # Change to source directory that git clone just downloaded pip install .      # Installs ``cwltool`` from source cwltool --version  # Check if the installation works correctly
+  git clone https://github.com/common-workflow-language/cwltool.git # clone (copy) the cwltool git repository cd cwltool           # Change to source directory that git clone just downloaded pip install .[deps]  # Installs ``cwltool`` from source cwltool --version    # Check if the installation works correctly

 Remember, if co-installing multiple CWL implementations then you need to maintain which implementation ``cwl-runner`` points to via a symbolic file